Izenda7Series/docs/known_issues.rst

    * - Defect
      - 15877
      - Simple Gauge Label Truncation is using some white spaces so the 10 char limitation is forced to 7 char
    * - Defect
-     - 15905
-     - Simple gauge unit label truncation is including leading spaces which forces the truncation before the actual 10 char limit.
-   * - Defect
      - 13510
      - Some drop downs are not searchable and all should be combo search and select